-Psychologist/LCSW/LPC/LMFT's supervisee/trainee is defined as:

-An individual with a minimum of a Bachelor's degree and one or more of the following:
+Psychologist/LCSW/LPC/LMFT's supervisee/trainee is defined as an individual with a minimum of a Bachelor's degree and one or more of the following:

-- 1. Registered toward attaining an associate or full licensure; - 2.
-In pursuit of a Master's degree that would qualify the student to ultimately qualify as a licensed practitioner (Psychologist, LCSW, LMFT, LPC, LMSW, AMFT, APC); and - 3.
-Not registered, but is acquiring documented supervision toward full licensure in accordance with O.C.G.A.
+- A. Registered toward attaining an associate or full licensure; and/or - B. In pursuit of a Master's degree that would qualify the student to ultimately qualify as a licensed practitioner (Psychologist, LCSW, LMFT, LPC, LMSW, AMFT, APC); and/or - C. Not registered, but is acquiring documented supervision toward full licensure in accordance with O.C.G.A.
 43-10A-3.